n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.microsoftteams.md

 # Microsoft Teams

-The Microsoft Teams node allows you to automate work in Microsoft Teams, and integrate Microsoft Teams with other applications. n8n has built-in support for a wide range of Microsoft Teams features, including creating, updating, deleting, and getting clients, sites and tickets.
+The Microsoft Teams node allows you to automate work in Microsoft Teams, and integrate Microsoft Teams with other applications. n8n has built-in support for a wide range of Microsoft Teams features, including creating and deleting, channels, messages, and tasks.

 On this page, you'll find a list of operations the Microsoft Teams node supports and links to more resources.